Armando024/SeniorDesign-/cars4/README.md

 1. Randon Maze generator:
 	walls
 2. Car:
-	smart enought from point one to point 2
+	smart enought to move from begin point to end point.
 3. Obstacles:
 	dynamic in the road.
 	Static.